This site contains affiliate links, purchases may earn me commission at no extra cost to you. See my policy.

 Allow the dough to return to room temperature before stretching and cooking.

-Can pizza dough over-proof?
-Yes.
-It’s possible to over-proof your dough if it is left too long to rise at warmer temperatures.
+You will over-proof your pizza dough if it is left too long to rise at warmer temperatures.

 Bubbles will get too large and burst, the dough will lose its structure and the pizza will likely be dense when cooked.